-The Company's existing cash and cash equivalents and marketable securities as of December 31, 2015 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which the Company expects to enroll the first patient in the first half of 2016.
-In addition, as of December 31, 2015, the Company had \$11.3 million prepayments of research and development expenses related to its amended drug supply agreement with Ikaria and the clinical research organization it has partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
-The Company believes, as of December 31, 2015, it has sufficient funds to satisfy its operating cash needs for at least the next 12 months due in part to the Restructuring and other cost saving initiatives.
+The Company's existing cash and cash equivalents and marketable securities as of December 31, 2016 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which the Company enrolled the first patient in June 2016, and to a lesser extent for the Phase 2 trials for PH-COPD and PH-IPF.
+In addition, as of December 31, 2016, the Company had \$7.2 million prepayments of research and development expenses related to its amended drug supply agreement with Ikaria and the clinical research organization it has partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+The corresponding prepayments balance as of December 31, 2015 was \$11.3 million.
+These prepayment amounts are presented on the respective consolidated balance sheets as follows (in thousands):